whitej6/CovidNotification/README.md

 Scrapes an API endpoint exposed by H-E-B and based on `config.yml` will send notifications to a slack channel

+### Slack App

+If you don't have a legacy Slack token you will need to create an App at https://api.slack.com/apps.
+After you name the App, go to 'OAuth & Permissions' and add Bot Token Scopes 'chat:write' and 'chat:write.customize'.
+Afterward, install the app in your workspace (button at the top) and it will give you a token.

 ### Example config.yml

 ```yaml